Skip to content

 subscribe "events"

-For writing to files, use write_* operators followed by save_* operators.
-This two-operator pattern separates serialization from storage.
+For writing to files, use a to_* destination operator with a printing subpipeline.
+This pattern separates serialization from storage.

 Write JSON to a local file: